wombleton/gitlaw-nz/acts/O/Ozone Layer Protection Act 1996.md

     *   (b) evidence of that person's identity.

-    (5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who refuses or fails to comply with any requirement of an officer under this section.
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who refuses or fails to comply with any requirement of an officer under this section.

     (6) Nothing in this section shall limit or affect the privilege against self-incrimination.

     Compare: 1990 No 50 s 37

+    Section 22(5): amended, on 1 July 2013, by [section 413][71] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 23 Search warrants

-*   (1) Any issuing officer (within the meaning of [section 3][77] of the Search and Surveillance Act 2012) who is satisfied, on an application made in the manner provided in [subpart 3][78] of Part 4 of that Act, that there are reasonable grounds for believing that there is in or on any premises any substances or goods, or any books, documents, or other records, which there are reasonable grounds to believe may be evidence of the commission of any offence against this Act, may issue a search warrant in the prescribed form.
+*   (1) Any issuing officer (within the meaning of [section 3][78] of the Search and Surveillance Act 2012) who is satisfied, on an application made in the manner provided in [subpart 3][79] of Part 4 of that Act, that there are reasonable grounds for believing that there is in or on any premises any substances or goods, or any books, documents, or other records, which there are reasonable grounds to believe may be evidence of the commission of any offence against this Act, may issue a search warrant in the prescribed form.

     (2) Every search warrant shall be directed either to a constable by name or to every constable or to any officer by name, but in any of those cases, the warrant may be executed by any constable.

-    (3) The provisions of [Part 4][79] of the Search and Surveillance Act 2012 (except [sections 118][80] and [119][81]) apply.
+    (3) The provisions of [Part 4][80] of the Search and Surveillance Act 2012 (except [sections 118][81] and [119][82]) apply.

     (4) \[Repealed\]